 He goes on to also add that the designations “are intended to hold Ansarallah accountable for its terrorist acts, including cross-border attacks threatening civilian populations, infrastructure, and commercial shipping.”

 In addition to cross-border raids, the Houthis have been responsible for hundreds of drone and missile strikes inside Saudi Arabia as well as dozens of naval attacks on international shipping in the Red and Arabian Seas.
-Many of the weapons used in these attacks were supplied by Iran.
+Many of the weapons used in these assaults were supplied by Iran.

 Pompeo also highlights the Houthis’ role in the devastation in Yemen and specifically brings attention to last month’s missile strike at Aden’s airport in which 27 people were killed.

 In his statement, Pompeo also acknowledges the humanitarian concerns surrounding such a designation given Houthi control over much of the country.
-However, he argues that the US will also implement several measures to mitigate these concerns on the ground.
+However, he argues that the U.S. will also implement several measures to mitigate these concerns on the ground.

 The designations occur as the outgoing Trump administration seeks to continue its maximum pressure campaign against Iran before leaving office.